A converse to a theorem of Gauss on Gauss sums: Proof of Theorem

-By abuse of notation, we call the quantity $\tau(f)$ the \emph{Gauss sum} of $f$.
+Abusing nomenclature, we call the quantity $\tau(f)$ the \emph{Gauss sum} of $f$.
 Our goal is to show that the value of the Gauss sum of a function carries a remarkable amount of information about the behavior of the function itself.
 As a warm up, observe that if $g(x) = -1$ for all $x \in \Fpx$, then $\tau(g) = 1$; a bit of playing around shows that this constant function is the \emph{only} function $\Fpx \to \{\pm 1\}$ that has Gauss sum $1$.
 This phenomenon generalizes to functions whose Gauss sums live in any finite abelian extension of $\Q$:

 \begin{lemma} Suppose $g : \F_p^\times \to \Q(\zeta_n)$ such that $p \nmid n$ and $\tau(g) \in \Q(\zeta_n)$.
 Then $g(a) = -\tau(g)$ for all $a \in \Fpx$. \end{lemma}

 \begin{proof} Note that the polynomial